comptech-winter-school/coal-composition-control/docs/vision_document/vision_document.md

 - Ability to detect separate coal pieces in the image.
 - Ability to calculate the size of a piece.
 - Ability to perform analysis and produce necessary statistics (histograms, graphs, etc).
-- Ability of using WEB interface as a real time monitoring service.
+- Ability of using Web interface as a real time monitoring service.
 - Ability to decide if grinding is necessary.

 ## Cost & Pricing